cryptape/quantum-resistant-lock-script/docs/advanced.md

 * `M`: `M` represents the threshold, meaning how many signatures must be provided to unlock the cell.
 For instance, in a 3-of-5 setup, `M` must be 3.
 * `N`: `N` represents the avialble public keys, in a 3-of-5 setup, `N` must be 5.

+If any signature fails verification, the entire process fails, even when the remaining signatures (more than `M`) are valid.
+In the UTXO model, transactions can be validated off-chain by SDKs or tools, allowing invalid signatures to be removed before broadcasting to the P2P network.

 `N` also denotes how many pairs of `param flag` and `public key` will follow.
 Each `param id` will be 1 byte, the higher 7 bit represents `param ID`, denoting the parameter set to use, the lowest bit is a signature flag, for multisig configuration, this bit is always 0.
 A public key can range from 48 to 64 depending on the parameter set.
 The exact of value in `param id` indicates the length of public key followed.

 ## Multisig ID, Param ID